mmkuang/grayclhn.github.io/index.md

   (email me if you want the URL and please remind me why I should send it to you).

-You can reach me by email at <gcalhoun@iastate.edu> and on Twitter [@gfcal](https://twitter.com/gfcal).
+You can reach me by email at <gcalhoun@iastate.edu>.
 My office is Heady Hall, room 467, (515) 294-6271, on the Iowa State campus.

 Current working papers
 ----------------------